 18 August 2016

-Losing strategies from AT&T, Target Stores
+Losing strategies from AT&T, Target locations

-Is AT&T any better than Target Stores?
+Is AT&T any better than Target stores’ locations?

 You know a brand is failing when it gets desperate to find new customers and keep its current ones, often by reducing prices.
 It’s the last gasp of brands in markets where brand meaning is ineffective and often similar across the board.

 That’s what has happened for both cell phone carriers and retailers.
-Two cases in point: AT&T and Target Stores.
+Two cases in point: AT&T and Target stores.

 AT&T is doing away with overage fees for data plans, instead reducing the speed of data customers receive if they go over their limit.